Posted on 28th October 2019

-The Children of the Light were known to tremble or quake during their worship and in 1650 when George Fox appeared at court in Derby on blasphemy charges the judge mockingly called them Quakers and the name stuck.
+The Children of the Light were known to tremble or quake during their silent worship and, in 1650 when George Fox appeared at court in Derby on blasphemy charges, the judge mockingly called them Quakers and the name stuck.

 If the Seekers were hush hush then the Quakers were the opposite.